MostOfLuck/MostOfLuck/README.md

 * 🌍  I'm based in Prague
 * 🧠  I'm learning React, Vue
 * 🤝  I'm open to collaborating on frontend projects
-* ⚡  I'm sercretly jump like a spiderman but dont tell anyone :)
+* ⚡  I'm sercretly jumping like a spiderman but dont tell anyone :)

 ---